Table of Contents

 “Forgiveness does not mean condoning or agreeing with a horrendous act.
 It is a decision to no longer attack oneself.
 It is quite simply the decision not to suffer.” – Gerald Jampolsky.

 How many of us suffer?
 Unknowingly brought on or perpetuated by our very selves?
-For me, in my younger years I felt this unease much of the time.
+For me, in my younger years, I felt this unease much of the time.
 I didn’t have the knowledge nor connection with wholeness – body-mind-emotion-spirit – that can come with time and experience.
 I always considered forgiveness something one did toward or asked of another.
 Forgive myself?
 Whole new concept.
-And one I learned coming across a book that made a life-changing impression on me.
+And one I learned when I came across a book that made a life-changing impression on me.
 Still does.
-“Love Is Letting Go Of Fear”, by Gerald Jampolsky, Child and Adult Psychiatrist
+“Love Is Letting Go of Fear”, by Gerald Jampolsky, Child and Adult Psychiatrist

 Messages Show Up When We Are Ready